Hunting the Merriam’s Wild Turkey

 Local Intel: Skull Bound’s Jana Waller

-“I’ve been heading over to the central part of Montana for the past decade to partake in an annual backcountry turkey hunt with Jason Matzinger and friends.
-We set up tents, disconnect from the world, and spend a few days running and gunning birds, looking for sheds and just enjoying the company of good friends in the Missouri River Breaks.
-The rolling hills and pockets of timber hold elk, mule deer, whitetails, and antelope and as the coulees turn green with fresh grass we typically find birds moving off the river bottoms and up into the valleys and mountains.
+“I’ve headed to the central part of Montana for the past decade to partake in an annual backcountry turkey hunt with Jason Matzinger and friends.
+We set up tents, disconnect from the world, and spend a few days running and gunning birds, looking for sheds, and just enjoying the company of good friends in the Missouri River Breaks.
+The rolling hills and pockets of timber hold elk, mule deer, whitetails, and antelope, and as the coulees turn green with fresh grass, we typically find birds moving off the river bottoms and up into the valleys and mountains.
 It’s the only place I’ve ever turkey hunted where GLASSING plays a big role.
-If there aren’t any birds answering in the morning we’ll sit high on a ridge and use our binoculars.
+If there aren’t any birds answering in the morning, we’ll sit high on a ridge and use our binoculars.
 We often refer to these birds as ‘cliff divers’ because they pitch from one canyon to another.
-It’s not uncommon to chase the faint echos of gobbles only to find him strutting on the opposing ridge with a giant gorge in between you and the taunting Tom.
+It’s not uncommon to chase the faint echoes of gobbles only to find him strutting on the opposing ridge with a giant gorge in between you and the taunting tom.

 Take a closer look at Montana: